 - Which documents are needed?

 Not all cases are similar.
-You may choose to prepare documents like the land trust, the living trust, the pour-over wills, an irrevocable trust, certification of trust, last will and testament, durable power of attorney, limited power of attorney, deeds and related documents, and advances directive to physicians.
+You may choose to prepare documents like the land trust, the living trust, the pour-over wills, an irrevocable trust, certification of trust, last will and testament, durable power of attorney, limited power of attorney, transfer on death deed and related documents, and advances directive to physicians.
 These documents are often comprehensive and you will need a highly experienced lawyer to fill them or prepare them.

 - Your marital status